matth-x/MicroOcpp/README.md

 ### Features

-- lets you initiate all supported OCPP operations
+- lets you initiate all supported OCPP operations (see the table at the bottom of this page)
 - responds to requests from the central system and notifies your client code by listeners
 - manages the EVSE data model as specified by OCPP and does a lot of the paperwork.
 For example, it sends `StatusNotification` or `MeterValues` messages by itself.

 You still have the responsibility (or freedom) to design the application logic of the charger and to integrate the HW components.
 This library doesn't

 - define physical reactions on the messages from the central system (CS).
-For example, when you initiate an Authorize request which the CS accepts, the library stores the new EVSE status but lets you define which action to take.
+For example, when you initiate a `StartTransaction` request which the CS accepts, the library stores the new EVSE status including the `transactionId`, but lets you define which action to take.

 For simple chargers, the application logic + HW integration is far below 1000 LOCs.